RUN 4 BEN - TAKE ON THE HALF4HEARTS

 Set your fundraising target, there’s no minimum sponsorship, but a target of £85 or more is a great place to start as this will pay for 1 screening session for someone aged 8 to 45 years.

 Wear yellow on 7th October - the day ben tragically died - to remember him.

-Many lives have been saved already by our heart screenings, more recently we screened a young man who is now an ambassador of The Ben McDonald Heart Screening For Wales Fund, Chris Morse who was found to have a heart condition.
+Many lives have been saved already by our heart screenings, more recently we screened a young man who is now an ambassador of The Ben McDonald Heart Screening for Wales Fund, Chris Morse who was found to have a heart condition.

-Chris Morse, a personal trainer from Carmarthen, said: “I’m a frequent gym goer with no history of any heart related problems within my family.
+Chris Morse, a personal trainer from Carmarthen, said: “I’m a frequent gym-goer with no history of any heart-related problems within my family.

-I hadn’t previously suffered from any heart related problems, and thought I was in good physical health.
+I attended a Calon Hearts screening at David Lloyd gym in Cardiff on April 13th 2019, just under two weeks before my 33rd birthday.
+I hadn’t previously suffered from any heart-related problems and thought I was in good physical health.
 I would never have even contemplated going for a heart check-up had I not been at the gym the day of the Welsh Hearts screening clinic.”

 After undergoing an ECG and follow up echocardiogram scan at the clinic, cardiologists were able to diagnose Chris with a large aortic aneurysm, bicuspid aortic valve and a severely enlarged left ventricle.
-He was admitted into the University Hospital Wales immediately, where he then underwent open heart surgery.
+He was admitted into the University Hospital Wales immediately, where he then underwent open-heart surgery.

 Chris adds: “Thankfully the surgery was a success, and six months on, I am back to full health and feeling great.
 My parents and brother received follow up checks which thankfully came back all clear with no issues.
 My advice to anyone reading this would be to get yourself down to a Calon Hearts screening clinic and get yourself examined.
 It will take a matter of minutes and could undoubtedly save your life, as I am sure it did for me.”

-Calon Hearts Charity Director Sharon Owen said: “So many heart conditions go undetected in young people, because they’re seemingly fit and healthy.
-To know that our heart screening initiative has picked up conditions that would have turned out to be fatal really emphasises the importance of heart screening, because it could have been a very different story if Chris hadn’t been at the gym on that day.
+Calon Hearts Charity Director Sharon Owen said: “So many heart conditions go undetected in young people because they’re seemingly fit and healthy.
+To know that our heart screening initiative has picked up conditions that would have turned out to be fatal really emphasises the importance of heart screening because it could have been a very different story if Chris hadn’t been at the gym on that day.
 We echo Chris’ message that everyone aged 8-45 should get themselves screened.
-It’s a simple test really could save your life.”
+It’s a simple test that really could save your life.”